rakutentech/leofs_docs/s3_client.rst

 Edit /etc/hosts
 ^^^^^^^^^^^^^^^

-.. note:: LeoFS's domains are ruled by :ref:`this rule <s3-path-label>`.
+.. note:: LeoFS domains are ruled by :ref:`this rule <s3-path-label>`.

 ::